Running u9fs on macOS

 I’m not sure exactly what the criteria are, but mine is

-, and everything is happy.
+mode 644 and owned by root:wheel, and everything is happy.

 The key file

-If you’re doing real Plan 9 authentication, create a file /etc/u9fs.key
+If you’re doing real Plan 9 authentication, create a file /etc/u9fs.key.

 Note: this file will contain a sensitive key, so be cautious with permissions.

-Mine is mode 640
+Mine is mode 640 and owned by root:wheel.

 It should not be world-readable.